This guide covers West Christchurch only. For other parts of Christchurch, please refer to the Zero Waste in Christchurch City homepage.

 The following stores bake and sell unpackaged bread and bakery goods (in some of these stores some items might be pre-packed or wrapped in cling film, just avoid those things!).
 Simply BYO bread bag to put the bread/bakery goods into.
 Some places will bag up their bread later in the day, so you want to get in there before they do that (i.e. before 1pm).

 - La Wheat, Bush Inn Shopping Centre, Corner of Waimari and Riccarton Roads, Upper Riccarton – sells unpackaged bread and bakery goods, just BYO bag.

 - Most supermarkets (and even some Four Squares) stock unpackaged bread, bread rolls and/or bakery goods in their bakery section – just pop them into your BYO bags!

-- Trade Aid – Trade Aid‘s entire chocolate range comes in Econic home compostable packaging!
-Their 2kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable also.
+- Trade Aid – Trade Aid‘s 1.5kg sugar bags are also great for upcycling as bulk bin bags, and are home compostable when they do wear out.
 Trade Aid’s coconut oil is one of the few on the market that does not have a plastic seal around the lid.
-You can get the chocolate and sugar at New World Ilam, 47C – 57C Peer St, Upper Riccarton/Ilam; just the sugar at New World Wigram, 51 Skyhawk Road, Wigram; or just the chocolate at Wholefoods: Market and Health Store, 52 Riccarton Road, Riccarton.
+You can get the sugar at New World Ilam, 47C – 57C Peer St, Upper Riccarton/Ilam and New World Wigram, 51 Skyhawk Road, Wigram.

 - De Spa Chocolatier, 218 Riccarton Road, Riccarton – sells unpackaged truffles, fancy chocolates and chocolate buttons – BYO container!